 Hobbs State Park Mountain Bike Trails (Don’t Miss the Karst Loop!)

 What makes them so good?
 They’re fast, flowy, and surprisingly scenic.
-If you ride the Karst Loop (which you absolutely should), the section along Beaver Lake is stunning—think rocky ledges, cool limestone walls, and peaceful lake views.
+If you ride the Karst Loop (which you absolutely should), the section along Beaver Lake is stunning — think rocky ledges, cool limestone walls, and peaceful lake views.

-I make a point to spend at least a day at Hobbs anytime I’m back in the Bentonville area.
+I make a point to spend at least one day at Hobbs anytime I’m back in the Bentonville area.
 If you’re thinking about checking it out, this guide has everything you need to know to make the most of your ride.

 Quick Tips